CodeKommissar/The-WebDev-Blog/content/html/intro.md

 HTML is made of these 'elements' that allow us to describe the contents of our website.
 For example, we have a `<p></p>` element for paragraphs.
 As of right now, the `<p>` element is made of two *tags*; `<p>` and `</p>`.
-Think of the two separate
+Think of these two separate
 tags as two pieces of bread in a sandwich; They "close over" the *contents* of the sandwich.
 In our case, HTML tags close over the *content* that we are representing in our website.